Eliminating Sink and Bathtub Drain Odors

 • Pour diluted bleach or hydrogen peroxide down the drain (one or the other, don’t mix the two together) to kill any remaining bacteria.

-Watch this video to find out how.
+Watch the video above to find out how.

 VIDEO TRANSCRIPT